MusicWeb International One of the most grown-up review sites around 2024

 Viskup, Anton (b.1953) is a Slovakian composer who wrote a cello concerto in 1985.

-Vivaldi, Antonio (1678-1741) is thought to have written about 500 concertos including 27 for solo cello (RV398-424) and a concerto for two cellos.
-In the first half of the eighteenth century the cello was a relatively new instrument and Vivaldi appears to be both the first significant composer in the genre and also the most prolific.
+Vivaldi, Antonio (1678-1741) is thought to have written about 500 concertos including 27 for solo cello (RV398-424) that have been recorded as attributed to him, and a concerto for two cellos.
+A list of his works on Wikipedia (and there is a similar list in the Petrucci Music Library) indicates that two (RV404 and 415) are considered inauthentic, although an online version of the RV catalogue does not.
+All these sources also list two unfinished cello concertos (RV787-8).
+In the first half of the eighteenth century the cello was a relatively new instrument and Vivaldi appears to be both the first significant composer in the genre and also one of the most prolific.
 There is almost no variation in form - all are in three movements with a central slow movement.
-These works have done fairly well on disc with at least three artists having recorded them all: Ofra Harnoy for RCA, Raphael Wallfisch for Naxos (all can be heard on YouTube), and Francesco Galligioni - period instrument performances which have been issued in a Brilliant classics box.
-Christophe Coin is also still making a complete series for Naïve which reached disc 3 (of 4 presumably) in 2019.
+These works have done well on disc with at least three artists having recorded them "complete": Ofra Harnoy for RCA, Raphael Wallfisch for Naxos (all can be heard on YouTube), and Francesco Galligioni - period instrument performances which have been issued in a Brilliant classics box.
+Interestingly, the earliest series which started in the 1980s (Harnoy) contained neither RV404 or RV415, Wallfisch whose series began in the 1990s omitted RV415, and the much more recent series from Galligioni included both potentially inauthentic works.
+Christophe Coin is also making a complete series for Naïve which reached disc 3 (of 4 presumably) in 2019.
+His third disc includes both RV404 and RV415, and writing in the booklet Cesare Fertonani suggests that the former may be one of Vivaldi's earliest works for the cello and that the latter was "once considered of dubious authenticity...".
 Vivaldi's four violin concertos known as The Four Seasons have been arranged for cello and strings by Luka Šulić who has recorded them for Sony.
 A live performance by him may be heard on YouTube.
+Finally, a concerto grosso by Vivaldi has been arranged for three cellos and strings.

 Vlad, Ulpiu (b.1945) is a Romanian composer who wrote a concerto for cello and string orchestra called Sonorităţi şi anemone II.
 The premiere played by Mircea Marian in 2015 may be heard on YouTube.
-He also wrote for two pieces for cello and small orchestra: Through the Light of Resonances in 2004 and Through the Sound of Earth in 2007.
+He also wrote two pieces for cello and small orchestra: Through the Light of Resonances in 2004 and Through the Sound of Earth in 2007.

 Vladigerov, Pancho (1899-1978) was a Bulgarian composer who wrote a Concerto fantasy for cello and orchestra in 1948.
 This has been recorded by Ventseslav Nikolov and issued on Capriccio and Gega New.
 The former disc also includes his Elegiac romance for cello and orchestra from 1941.

-Voegelin, Fritz (b.1943) is a Swiss composer who wrote a cello concerto in 1987.
+Voegelin, Fritz (1943-2020) was a Swiss composer who wrote a cello concerto in 1987.

 Vogel, Ernst (1926-1990) was an Austrian composer who wrote a cello concerto in 1969 which was played in Vienna by Vladimir Orloff in 1971.